 - The commissioned artists will retain all moral rights and copyright to the artwork.
 As part of the terms of the commission, the City will license the artworks for the promotion of and display at the Arts Awards event; the artist will take possession of the work following the event.

-- The commissioned artists will be expected to prepare a detailed project proposal in early 2022, once additional event details and location are confirmed.
+- The commissioned artists will be expected to prepare an initial project proposal in early 2023 for feedback and provide a more detailed proposal once additional event details and location are confirmed.
 The commission fee will be paid subject to the approval of the project proposal by the Director of Tourism and Culture or their designate.

 Eligibility criteria & guidelines